 - Did our departments that serve other departments in the business doing what they need to be doing?

-- This is the frame of mind you want to be in when thinking about your Scorecard or you’ll make this much harder than it has to be.
+- This is the frame of mind you want to be in when thinking about your metrics or you’ll make this much harder than it has to be.

-2. Begin with your Leadership Team and your Vision/Traction Organizer.
+2. Begin with your Leadership Team and your Business Plan™.

-- First, design your Leadership Team Scorecard and the key measurables aligned with the goals recorded on your company’s V/TO.
-Since each member of the Leadership Team is responsible for some key part of the company, it is a best practice for every department in the company to have a number on the Scorecard that relates to achieving the Vision on your V/TO.
+- First, design your Leadership Team metric tracker and the key measurables aligned with the goals recorded on your company’s Business Plan™.
+Since each member of the Leadership Team is responsible for some key part of the company, it is a best practice for every department in the company to have a number on the data that relates to achieving the Vision on your Business Plan.

 3. Start Identifying Measurables by Asking Each Team Member: “How do you know you had a good week last week?”